& Second Opinions

 The first step in seating a crown is for Dr. Crumpton to numb the tooth and adjacent tissue with an anesthetic.
 He will then use a dental handpiece to remove the outer surface, top and sides of the tooth so there’s enough room to place the crown.
 If the tooth doesn’t have enough space left to support a crown, we may need to add a crown buildup to provide a solid foundation for it to sit on.

 The next step is to make an impression of the crown using a dental paste or with a dental scanner.
 This impression will be sent to our laboratory where the crowns are made.
 Within two to three weeks, the laboratory will send us the completed crown.
-Before you leave our office the first time, we will seat a temporary crown to protect the tooth until the permanent one is placed.
+Before you leave our dental office the first time, we will seat a temporary crown to protect the tooth until the permanent one is placed.

 Once the permanent crown is back from the lab, we’ll seat the permanent resoration at a second appointment.
 Dr. Crumpton will remove the temporary crown and ensure the permanent one fits your tooth and bite.
 We use a special cement to attach the crown to your tooth.
 Once the cement hardens, you can treat your restored tooth and crown the same way you would a natural tooth.